-Yes, all parents will be sent a ‘Parent Code of Conduct’ for all rules and regulations in the facilities.
+Yes, all parents will have access to our Parents Code of Conduct for all rules and regulations in the facilities.
 We will also give everyone a guide of the safety measures we have in place to keep you, your child and all other facility users safe during these heightened restrictions.

 How do we re-enrol our child?

-If your child was a part of the learn to swim programme (waves classes only in phase 1) prior to the national lockdown in March, we will be advertising the new swimming structure we have had to adopt with COVID restrictions in place.
+If your child was a part of the Learn to Swim programme prior to the national lockdown in March, we will be advertising the new swimming structure we have had to adopt with COVID restrictions in place.
 We will be releasing the swimming structures on BG Life Facebook page, BG Life website and Aneurin Leisure phone app.
 We ask you to call so you can pick your child’s swimming day and time.
-There will be a 2-week period for parents to call and enrol their child back into lessons.
-This will be for cash payers and direct debits.
+Those who have attended during November and December will also need to re-enrol.

 Will the classes be staggered?

 Classes in Abertillery and Tredegar will be staggered due to the space we have in the changing facilities.
 There will be a 10-minute stagger between lessons whereby teaching areas will be cleaned, registers taken and so your child gets the full amount of time to swim.
 Ebbw Vale changing village is bigger and we will assign you cubicle numbers to observe social distancing and there will be spacer markings to drop your child off and follow the directions to the viewing area.